hey-tommy/MDM-Enroll/README.md

 # MDM-Enrollanator
-Trigger a DEP notification for admin AND standard accounts, and direct users to self-enrol
+Trigger a DEP notification for admin AND standard accounts, and direct users to self-enroll